zeroxoneafour/polonium/docs/usage.md

 ### Removing windows

-Windows will be removed from the tiling manager automatically as well
+Windows will be removed from the tiling manager automatically as well.
+Windows can be added or removed manually with the Retile Window shortcut (default `Meta+Shift+Space`).

 ### Resizing tiled windows with your keyboard